 Stokes case 'not a minor offence'

-Soccer star Anthony Stokes has been warned by a judge that his alleged assault of an Elvis impersonator is no minor offence.
+Celtic striker Anthony Stokes has been warned by a judge that his alleged assault of an Elvis impersonator is no minor offence.

-He ordered the case be sent back to State prosecutors before a decision on whether Stokes will have to stand trial in Ireland's higher Circuit Court.
+He ordered the case be sent back to state prosecutors before a decision on whether Stokes will have to stand trial in Ireland's higher Circuit Court.

 "If these are the injuries the injured party sustained, to my mind this is not a suitable court," he said.